kriechers/TiPES_statistical_toolbox/transition_characterization/readme.md

     as an input and returns MCMC-sampled values from the Bayesian posterior distribution, which serve as an
     uncertainty-sensitive estimate of the respecitve transition
-    onset 't0', duration 'dt' and amplitude 'dy'.
+    onset 't0', duration 'dt', amplitude 'dy' and pre-transition level 'y0'.
 This function uses the functions defined in the other two .py files.
 Optionally, an initial guess for the model paramters can be specified.
 Also, the parameters of the MCMC sampler can be chosen upon a function call.

     The function *combined_transition* can be used to further assess the sampled transition parameters: it computes